 What if you are painting furniture and not walls?

 You can still use latex paint, but there are a few other options such as CHALK PAINT.

 This is traditionally used for furniture painting because it adheres really well and is easy to use!

 Due to the variety of new paints for furniture, you don’t see oil based paints used as much for furniture anymore.
 This doesn’t mean you can’t use them, they just aren’t used as much.

-What if you are using chalk paint or milk paint which only comes in one “matte like” finish?
+What if you are using chalk paint which only comes in one “matte like” finish?

-Chalk paint and milk paint require a top coat because of their matte like finish.
+Chalk paint and milk paint require a top coat or sealer because of their matte like finish.
 It is not recommended to use either without one.

 I know that was a lot of information, BUT if you got through this post hopefully you feel a wee bit more confident about HOW TO CHOOSE THE RIGHT PAINT.

 As always, if you have any questions, send me a message in the comments below.